patriciavalentine/COMPREHENSIVE-VEHICLE-LOAN-ANALYTICS/README.md

 ![Top 3 Cities](https://github.com/user-attachments/assets/96dd1df7-260c-44f9-a719-83f1f80bbac0)

-## 2. Financial Health
+## 2. 💸 Financial Stability
-I conducted a thorough examination of the financial health of applicants by calculating average credit scores and identifying those with low credit scores.
+I conducted a thorough examination of the financial stability of applicants by calculating average credit scores and identifying those with low credit scores.
 Additionally, I analyzed income disparities among applicants to understand their financial backgrounds better.

 Furthermore, I investigated correlations between income and credit scores to identify high-risk profiles, such as applicants with low income and poor credit histories.